allobo49/SBB/README.md

 We also experimented and changed the number of epochs to 4, 6 and 8.
 However, 6 epochs resulted in the highest accuracy of the model and F1 value.

-### **Model with a different learning rate adjustement**
+**Model configured with a different learning rate adjustement**

-Modifications for Warm-Up Phase and Learning Rate Adjustment
+Aiming to explore new possibilities that could enhance our model, we decided to make modifications to the Warm-Up Phase and adjust the Learning Rate:

-**Increased the Initial Learning Rate:** We start with a higher initial learning rate - 1e-4.
+- *Increased the Initial Learning Rate:* We start with a higher initial learning rate of 1e-4.

-**Added Warm-Up Steps:** Introduce a warm-up phase where the learning rate will linearly increase to this higher initial rate over a number of steps.
+- *Added Warm-Up Steps:* Introduce a warm-up phase where the learning rate will linearly increase to this higher initial rate over a number of steps.
 A common strategy is to set the warm-up steps to 10% of the total training steps.

 `# Initialize the optimizer with a higher initial learning rate` `optimizer = AdamW(model.parameters(), lr=1e-4, betas=(0.9, 0.999), eps=1e-08)`